Kinokkory/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/16-type-families/roles.hs"}
 ~~~~

-Roles are normally automatically inferred automatically, but with the ``RoleAnnotations`` extension they can be manually annotated.
+Roles are normally inferred automatically, but with the ``RoleAnnotations`` extension they can be manually annotated.
 Except in rare cases this should not be necessary although it is helpful to know what is going on under the hood.